simran-9849/scRNAseq-pipeline-corradin-lab/README.md

 ## Usage

 The pipeline can be easily configured and run on local machines or high-performance computing clusters.
-Detailed instructions for installation, configuration, and execution are provided in the documentation.

 ## Requirements